chadhietala/chadhietala.github.io/_posts/2014-2-8-Testing-Ember-Apps-With-Venus.markdown

 ## Wrap Up

-So hopefully I shined so light on how you can pretty much do unit and integration testing very easily and very quickly, as opposed to other ways of testing.
+So hopefully I shined so light on how you can easily run unit and integration tests with Venus.
 I also hope that you learned a little bit on how objects get strung together in Ember through it's container.
+Testing large javascript applications can be a huge pain, but with the right tools, it's almost fun.